Part No.: E0415060179A

 What are the advantages of rigid flexible PCBs?

 Benefits of Rigid flexible PCBs Rigid flexible PCBs provide numerous benefits such as lighter and smaller designs, increased reliability, greater flexibility, and longer lasting life and performance in rugged and harsh environments.
-What is the difference between a standard PCB and a hard flexible PCB?

 The combination of both rigid and flexible at the same board is called a rigid flexible PCB and the opposite end, standard PCBs are either all rigid or all flexible boards.
 This hybrid architecture enables the flexibility needed for advanced applications.